AutomaApp/documentation/docs/blocks/webhook.md

 	Type of the response, defaults to `JSON`.

 - **Data path** <br>
-	Path to the data of the response, for example, when the response is returning these data:
+	The dot notation to the data of the response.
+For example, when the response is returning these data:
 	```json
 	{
 		"status": 200,